pywbem/pywbemtools/DEVELOP.md

       - `git checkout -b stable_$MN`
       - `git push --set-upstream origin stable_$MN`

-    * Log on to [RTD](https://readthedocs.org/), go to the `pywbem` project, and activate the new branch `stable_M.N` as a version to be built.
+    * Log on to [RTD](https://readthedocs.org/), go to the `pywbemtools` project, and activate the new branch `stable_M.N` as a version to be built.

-18. On GitHub, edit the new tag, and create a release description on it.
+14. On GitHub, edit the new tag, and create a release description on it.
 This will cause it to appear in the Release tab.

-19. On GitHub, close milestone `M.N.U`.
+15. On GitHub, close milestone `M.N.U`.

     Note: Issues with that milestone will be moved forward in the section "Starting a new version".

-20. Upload the package to PyPI:
+16. Upload the package to PyPI:

     **Attention!!** This only works once.
 You cannot re-release the same version to PyPI.